×

 • Expansion of digital leasing platforms for streamlined transactions.

-• Partnerships with airlines for customized leasing solutions to enhance operational efficiency.
+• Partnerships with airlines for customized leasing solutions.

 Market Segmentation